stas-prokopiev/binance_historical_data/README.rst

 | Using this package you will be able to have full historical data of prices and volumes with only 3 lines of python code
 | And if you need to update already dumped data then once again 3 lines of python code will do the job

-| **Limitations**: The previous day data appear on binance server a few minutes after 0 a.m.
+| **Limitations**: The previous day data appears on binance server a few minutes after 0 a.m.
 UTC
 | So there is a delay in which you can get the data.

 Installation via pip: